 Changes in mood

-In addition to other symptoms, some individuals may experience mood swings, irritability, or feelings of sadness and depression during Andropause.
+In addition to other symptoms, some may experience mood swings, irritability, or feelings of sadness and depression during Andropause.
 Here are the symptoms:

 - Mood swings: Noticeable and abrupt changes in mood, where emotions can fluctuate between different states such as happiness, irritability, or sadness without a clear trigger.